syd711/vpin-studio/README.md

   - table upload
   - rom upload
   - directb2s upload
-  - VPA export/import (_VPA = visual pinball archive_ - contains all related file for a table (music, vpx file, rom, nvram, directb2s, popper metadata, ...)) (_WIP_)
-  - "alt-sound" editor (_TBA_) (not sure about this yet, but it would be nice to have an actual UI instead of cumbersome CSV editing)
+  - table export/import

 #### User Management
   - build in user management
   - Discord user management

 #### Discord Integration
-  - Discord channel to VPin mapping (1:1 connection) (when a group of people using 1x VPin for competitions)
+  - Discord channel to VPin mapping (1:1 connection) (when a group of people using 1x VPin for "offline" competitions)
-  - Discord channel to VPin**s** mapping (n:1 connection) (when VPin owners want to compete against each other) (_TBA_)
+  - Discord channel to VPin**s** mapping (1:n connection) (when different VPin owners want to compete against each other on one Discord server)
   - Discord user name to highscore mapping
-  - Webhook support for publishing new highscores and competitions events
   - BOT support:
     - request table highscore
-    - request player rank
+    - request player archievements
     - request player rankings
     - request active competition
-    -

 #### Competition Management
  - Offline Competitions (these are used for when multiple people using one VPin)
- - Online Competitions (_TBA_, these will work together with the n:1 Discord support)
+ - Online Competitions (see Discord integration)

 #### Dashboard Support
+ - VPin dashboard support for UHD, WQHD and HD resolutions
  - "Recent Scores Widget": shows the latest n highscores that have been created with player name info
+ - "Active Online Competition Widget": shows the status of the active online competition
- - "Active Competition Widget": shows the status of the active competition including a highscore graph
+ - "Active Offline Competition Widget": shows the status of the active offline competition
  - "Player Ranking Widget": shows a leader board of all players

 #### Highscore Card Generation